quarto-dev/quarto-web/docs/dashboards/_learning-more.md

-[Dashboard Components](components.qmd) shows you how to control the navigation bar, and how to arrange your content across pages, rows, columns, tabsets, sidebars, and cards.
+[Components](components.qmd) shows you how to control the navigation bar, and how to arrange your content across pages, rows, columns, tabsets, sidebars, and cards.

-[Data Presentation](data-presentation.qmd) shows you how to display data in your dashboard as plots, tables, value boxes, and text.
+[Data Display](data-display.qmd) shows you how to display data in your dashboard as plots, tables, value boxes, and text.

 [Layouts](layouts.qmd) includes a variety of sample layouts which you can use as a starting point for your own dashboards.